ArtyomKozyrev8/easy_messenger/README.md

 # easy_messenger
-This is easy toy messenger for two sides, one side is a server by default, another is a client which connects to the server to start chat.
+This is easy toy console messenger for two sides, one side is a server by default, another is a client which connects to the server to start chat.
+Modules socket, thread were heavily used to create the program.

 To use the program, copy all .py files to one folder and then start server.py and client.py in any order you wish (all bugs were caught I hope).